 Other studies completed during the 41st session of Parliament include studies on the question of the recognition of Metis identity in Canada, First Nations education, First Nations elections, implementation of comprehensive land claims agreements and economic development.

 SELECTED LEGISLATIVE WORK

-In the last 10 years, the committee has pursued its legislative agenda by considering over 20 bills of importance to First Nations.
-These bills covered issues related to education, land management, self-government, land claims, treaty implementation, and resource management.
+Earlier bills covered issues related to education, land management, self government, land claims, treaty implementation, and resource management.